Project cooperationUpdated on 8 May 2025

 We can offer significant experience in the generation of advanced biomaterials for construction.
 This includes work on bacterially generated biocements which can be applied to a wide range of applications from building repair to ground stabilization.

-All of this have significant potential for post-conflict reconstruction.
-We would be keen to explore how damaged infrastructure materials and wastes could be used as a resource for the bacterially generated cements, in particular their need for a calcium source.
+All of this has significant potential for post-conflict reconstruction.
+We would be keen to explore how damaged infrastructure materials and wastes could be used as a resource for the bacterially generated cements, including their need for a calcium source.
 Moreover, local bio-wastes may have exciting potential for growth of the bacteria needed to generate the cements.
 As a result the system could be entirely self-sustainable with local materials.
 Moreover, we have discovered that molecular additives can enhance the mechanical properties of the biocements.
 As a result we are also keen to explore how additives extracted from local waste materials, including bio-based, can boost cement performance.

 Stage